-Join MSL to create an immersive museum experience of working-class lives.
+An immersive museum experience of working-class lives.

-In Hastings we are seeking to work with those who may be familiar with the name of Robert Tressell from the blue plaques on local buildings, but not know the importance of his work nationally, or his contribution to the understanding of the lives of working people.
+edIn Hastings we worked with those who may be familiar with the name of Robert Tressell from the blue plaques on local buildings, but did not know the importance of his work nationally, or his contribution to the understanding of the lives of working people.